Annette King: Honours and awards

 King received both the New Zealand 1990 Commemoration Medal, and the New Zealand Suffrage Centennial Medal in 1993.

 In 2007, King was awarded a Bravo award by the New Zealand Skeptics for her work along with "industry group Natural Products New Zealand, their attempt to provide standards and accountability via the Therapeutic Products and Medicines Bill."

 In the 2018 New Year Honours, King was appointed a Dame Companion of the New Zealand Order of Merit, for services as a member of Parliament.

 Family

 King is married with one daughter, and has three step-sons.
-She is a cousin of former National minister Chris Finlayson; King was a second cousin to Finlayson’s mother through her Russ side (the Russ’s were a large Nelson family also related to Chester Borrows.
+She is a cousin of former National minister Chris Finlayson; King was a second cousin to Finlayson’s mother through her Russ side (the Russes were a large Nelson family also related to Chester Borrows.
 She received verbal abuse in Parliament from Finlayson in September 2013.
 Finlayson also opposed her in the Rongotai electorate at the 2008, 2011 and 2014 general elections.

 In 2019 an authorized biography of King was published, co-written by John Harvey and Brent Edwards.